 Pay Off Debts

 Before you start thinking about putting your money aside, you should think about any debts that you have.
 When you owe money, those interest payments are eating into your budget every month and that’s money down the drain.
 But if you can break free of those debts, you’ll have a lot more money to play with each month which means that it is a lot easier to save.
 That’s why it might be best to use the extra money that you have to pay off your debts faster, then start looking at better ways to save.

-The easiest way to handle your savings is to put them in a high interest savings account.
+The easiest sensible places to put your savings is to put them in a high-interest savings account.
 If you shop around and find the best deals, you can watch your money grow over time.
 But the biggest mistake that people make is sticking it in a savings account and forgetting about it.
 The deals are always changing and you can often get a better rate by moving your money around regularly.
 You also need to watch out for inflation because if the rate of inflation is higher than your interest rate, your money is losing value.

-A term deposit is a fixed term investment that gives a good interest rate.
+A term deposit is a fixed-term investment that gives a good interest rate is another good sensible place to put your savings.
 You deposit the money and you can’t touch it until the term is up.
 They last from 6 months up to 5 years.
 If you compare term deposit rates and find the best deals, you can earn a lot of money on your savings.
 The only problem is, you can’t get at the money so if you are likely to need it for emergencies, this isn’t the best option.